label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 ### Create workspace

 Create new workspace.
-The request should include the ID of the new workspace and the ID of the dataset that will be used to populate the workspace.
+The request should include the name of the new workspace, the ID of the dataset that will be used to populate the workspace and the mode of the workspace (`Binary` or `MultiClass`).

 ---